AlexandrosPanag/My_Python_Projects/Lists/README.md

 Lists Slice
 ---

-A very simple example of how we can slice a list's elements
+A very simple example of how we can slice a list's elements [x:y]

 Lists Slice II
 ---

-A second example with a different kind of list slicing
+A second example with a different kind of list slicing [:x]

+Lists Slice III
+---

+A third example with a different kind of slicing command [x:]